tyaga/sfVkontaktePlugin/README.md

-# sfVkontaktePlugin plugin for symfony 1.3
+# sfVkontaktePlugin plugin for symfony 1.3 and 1.4

 ##Requirements